wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 Noting that a SYNOP report cannot contain the WIGOS station identifier, creating a mappings template which contains the mappings for both the WIGOS station identifier and the hourly synoptic data.

-Delete all elements in the mapping template that are not present in the CSV data (you should expect to delete most of the file), and edit element names appropriately.
+Delete all elements in the mapping template that are not present in the CSV data (you should expect to delete most of the file), and edit element names accordingly.

 !!! note